 Personally, Paneer is not a favorite!
 I prefer Channa, however, the daughter loves Paneer and hence, Paneer er Dalna is the adjustment between us!
 This justification is needed as I already have Chanar Dalna recipe on the blog.
 Hence, I must write why this separate recipe again!

 The reason behind the same is quite simple.
-Both the recipes, the process used are different and it should be.
+Both the recipes, and the process used are different and they should be.
 After all, Channa and Paneer are different!
-We make Paneer from Channa; not the other way around and that’s what makes the difference!
+We make Paneer from Channa; not the other way around and that's what makes the difference!
 When the curry is cooked with Channa, the cheeseballs are way softer.

 Paneer er Dalna or Niramish Paneer er Torkari!